Certainty Blog

 Slips, trips, and falls

-Example: A worker was carrying a heavy load of metal parts across the factory floor.
-He did not notice a puddle of oil that had leaked from a nearby machine.
-He stepped on the oil and slipped, losing his balance and dropping the load.
-Fortunately, he was wearing steel-toed boots and gloves, and no one else was nearby.
-He managed to avoid injury and damage to the equipment.
+Example: A worker was carrying a heavy load of metal parts across the factory floor and stepped on a puddle of oil that had leaked from a nearby machine.
+He slipped and lost his balance, dropping the load.
+His steel-toed boots and gloves prevented injury, and no other workers were in the immediate area.
+The near miss was reported and the oil leak was corrected, preventing a potentially serious incident.

 Struck by or against